JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 ***Blast*** weapons can only select an initial target that is not within 2" of a friendly model, and must select all additional targets within 2".
 Resolve attacks as though all selected targets belong to a single unit.

-> This prevents multi-attack weapons from only being able to target a single model.
+> This prevents multi-attack weapons from only being able to target a single model in most cases.

 #### Look Out, Sir

 Ignore the requirement for friendly units to contain 3+ models.

-> This keep the rule functional in the absence of multi-model units.
+> This keep the rule functional even after breaking units up into smaller units of 1-2 models.

 ---